futuredapp/iOS-templates/README.md

-# MVVM-C Template
+# MVVM-C Templates

-The main template generates a new scene using MVVM-C architecture used at The Funtasty.
-For more specific navigation cases there are a modal and push scene templates.
+The main template generates a new scene using MVVM-C architecture used at [The Funtasty](https://thefuntasty.com).
+For more specific navigation cases there are window, modal, push and tab bar scene templates.
 Also a basic table view cell template with model and XIB is available.

+## Installation

+The templates can be added to Xcode simply by cloning the repo and running `make` in it.

-Installation could be done either manually or by running installation script:
+Also, they could be installed by running some template management tool like [xcman](https://github.com/josefdolezal/xcman):

 ```
-./install.sh
+xcman templates install --name MVVM-C\ Templates thefuntasty/MVVM-C-Templates
 ```